Pastoral Care & Student Wellbeing

 At Concordia Lutheran College, we strive to educate and nurture the whole child.

 The Concordia Lutheran College Ministry team is led by Rev. Mark Blackwell (College Pastor) with Lay Chaplains in the Senior College and Junior College.
-Sonia Siebenhausen and Jemma Bartlett support Pastor Mark and the Lay Chaplains in their role as Student Counsellors.
+Sonia Siebenhausen (Middle and Senior College) and Sarah Broadbent (Junior College) support Pastor Mark as Student Counsellors.

 The Ministry Team provides pastoral care and support to the College community and aims to encourage and nurture the emotional and spiritual wellbeing of students.